scalable-arch/ECC-exercise/02_Application/01_MRSim_SECDED/README.md

 - ME: detected but miscorrected error
 - UE: undetected error
 - SDC (Silent Data Corruption): ME + UE
+- Only single chip correction is possible
+>> Only SEC (Single Error Correction) within the chip is possible
+>> There are 4 bits per chip
+>> There are no errors if all are 0
+>> Some erroneous values like 2, F, A are deliberately placed in some values
+>> If it's 2 (0010), it's a 1 bit error and correction is possible
+>> If it's A (1010), it's a 2 bit error and correction is not possible
+- The index is from the right end, 0, 1, 2 ... (same as Verilog)
+- If you output the burst, it's 7, 6, ...
+0 from the top, a total of 8 (burst length)

 # References